Washpool World Heritage Trails

 - Phone reception: No

-Please note that for environmental reasons we are a ‘cupless’ event and there will be no disposable drink cups available at aid stations or the finish line.
+Note: for environmental reasons, this is a ‘cupless’ event.
+No disposable drink cups will be available at aid stations or the finish line.

 Mandatory Gear

-Mandatory Gear will be checked at bib collection and must be carried at all times during the run:
+Mandatory Gear will be checked at bib collection and must be carried for the entire run:

 - Zip-lock bag for rubbish

-The following mandatory gear items are wet weather dependant.
-Participants will be advised at least 3 days prior to the event if required.
+Participants will be notified at least 3 days prior to the event if the following items are required:

 Warm headwear (Buff or Beanie or Balaclava)

-Waterproof and breathable jacket with fully taped seams and hood
+Waterproof jackets that is breathable with fully taped seams and a hood

 Random mandatory gear checks may occur at any time.